palmaresHQ/palmares/packages/server/CONTRIBUTING.md

 **IMPORTANT**: This is a **CORE** package, it shouldn't contain any dependency besides devDependencies, need a node API?
 Don't use it directly, make sure to add `@palmares/std` as a dependency and make sure it's interfaces fit your needs.
 Need an event emitter? add `@palmares/events` as dependency.
 Needs database access? `@palmares/databases`.

+**IMPORTANT 2**: Make sure that the APIs you want to support works on most runtimes.
+(For example: FormData is not supported on Node.js, so if you use it directly, it'll break.
+Another example is ReadableStream which doesn't work on React Native, so we should not support it as well, we should find another way to do it).
+So, how to test it?
+Open your browser, open node.js, and open a new [Snack on Expo](https://snack.expo.dev/).
+Try to test on other runtimes as well like Deno and Bun, but they are not obligatory, if it supports Node and the Browser it should work on them.

 ## About Typescript

 We use a lot of advanced typescript here.
 We use a LOT of types.
 Types, like functions, should contain documentation in them, what is it for?
 It's easy to get lost with typescript, specially if the project has A LOT of types.